 “Microplastic Contamination in Karst Groundwater Systems” Published in the National Ground Water Association’s Preeminent Technical Journal, Groundwater

 (WESTERVILLE, OH – Feb.
 7, 2019) – While it is widely known discarded plastic debris and microplastic contamination is widespread in surface water and aquatic ecosystems worldwide, an eye-opening study in Groundwater, the National Ground Water Association’s (NGWA) leading technical journal, indicates the presence of microplastics in the groundwater aquifers we use for drinking water as well.

 Led by a team of eight researchers, including NGWA member Walton R. Kelly of the Illinois State Water Survey, the study found microplastic contamination in groundwater through karst aquifers, or open limestone systems that constitute about 25 percent of global drinking water.
 In the study, 16 out of the 17 groundwater samples collected from springs and wells from two karst aquifers in Illinois contained both microplastics and other contaminants like pharmaceuticals and personal care products.

 According to the research, the open nature of karst aquifers makes them vulnerable to the rapid transport of surface-borne contaminants in dissolved and particulate forms.
-In addition to being important drinking water resources, karst ecosystems are habitats for rare faunal species that may be susceptible to contamination.
+In addition to being important drinking water resources, kart ecosystems are habitats for rare faunal species that may be susceptible to contamination.